navapbc/template-infra/docs/infra/set-up-app-database.md

 ### 2. Configure backend

-To create the tfbackend file for the new application environment, run
+To create the `.tfbackend` file for the new application environment, run:

 ```bash
 make infra-configure-app-database APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>
 ```

-`APP_NAME` needs to be the name of the application folder within the `infra` folder.
+`APP_NAME` should be the name of the application folder within the `infra` folder.

-`ENVIRONMENT` needs to be the name of the environment to update.
-This will create a file called `<ENVIRONMENT>.s3.tfbackend` in the `infra/<APP_NAME>/database` module directory.
+`ENVIRONMENT` should be the name of the environment to update.
+This will create a file called `<ENVIRONMENT>.s3.tfbackend` in `infra/<APP_NAME>/database`.

 ### 3. Create database resources

-Now run the following commands to create the resources.
-Review the Terraform before confirming "yes" to apply the changes.
+To create the resources, run the following command.
+Review the Terraform output carefully before typing "yes" to apply the changes.
 This can take over 5 minutes.

 ```bash
 make infra-update-app-database APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>